iamc/OMD-hands-on/OMD-tutorial-en.rst

 )`` and click on a service name.
 In the service information page click on the hammer icon in order to run commands over this service.
 Then go to **"Various Commands" -> "Fake check results"** and eg. click **"Critical**".
-Confirm the action and see eg. in the ``Dashboard | Main Overview`` the service being Critical for a while and the notifications being sent.
-Check you email for the Critical State notification and the Recovery one a minute later when the service comes back to normal state!
+Confirm the action and see eg. in the ``( Dashboard | Main Overview )`` the service being Critical for a while and the notifications being sent.
+Check you email for the Critical State notification and the Recovery one a minute later, when the service comes back to normal state!